 This is arguably the simplest method of all.
-NSS supports moving devices containing NSS volumes between any servers that support a compatible media format, including moves between NetWare servers and OES 2 servers.
+NSS supports moving devices containing NSS volumes between any servers that support a compatible media format, including moves between NetWare servers and OES servers.
+For instructions, see "Moving Non-Clustered Devices From NetWare 6.5 SP8 Servers to OES 2015 SP1" in the OES 2015 SP1: NSS File System Administration Guide for Linux.

-For instructions, see "Moving Non-Clustered Devices From NetWare 6.5 SP8 Servers to OES 2 Linux Servers" in the OES 2 SP3: NSS File System Administration Guide for Linux includes information on moving NSS volumes cross-platform between servers in the same Novell eDirectory tree.
-See also "Cross-Platform Issues for NSS".
+For issues with moving NSS volumes cross-platform between servers, see "Cross-Platform Issues for NSS."

-4.4.2 Moving Data from NSS on NetWare to NSS on OES 2
+4.4.2 Moving Data from NSS on NetWare to NSS on OES

-The OES 2 SP3 Migration Tool supports transferring data from a source NSS volume on NetWare to a target NSS volume on OES 2.
+The OES Migration Tool supports transferring data from a source NSS volume on NetWare to a target NSS volume on OES.
 This method preserves both the Novell Trustee Rights for eDirectory users and the NSS directory and file attributes supported by only the NSS file system.

-For more instructions, see "Migrating File System from NetWare, OES 1 or OES 2 to OES 2 SP3 Linux" in the OES 2 SP3: Migration Tool Administration Guide.
+For more instructions, see "Migrating File Systems to OES 2015 SP1" in the OES 2015 SP1: Migration Tool Administration Guide.